statgen/raremetal.js/src/docs/portal-api.md

 #### Response

 If results were already available server-side, say if they were pre-computed, we could accept a response of this format and be able to show the results within LZ without performing any aggregation test computations.

-Note: the results are not ordered; the order in which groups appear in `groupResults` does not necessarily match the order in which groups appear in `data.masks`.
-Similarly with `singleVariantResults`.
+The two types of data in this endpoint are similar to those described in the `covariance` endpoint above.
+Instead of covariance data, `groups` in this endpoint provide calculation results.

 ```json
 {